-The "Aged Debtor report (transactions)" report has a similar layout to the first one in that the same columns are used to show the balance for the accounts and to indicate how old the balances are, but it also lists the transactions that make up that balance.
+The "Aged Debtor report (transactions)" report has a sin columns are used to show the balance for the accounts a it also lists the transactions that make up that balance.

 Suppliers

 Suppliers are integral to any business as they are the individuals that supply the goods and services every business needs in order for it to trade.
 The money spent with suppliers constitutes part of the expenditure of the business.